What If Judo Isn’t About Strength?

 — Biomechanical Guide to Judo Fundamentals

 For a practical explanation of this concept, Neil Adams’ breakdown on YouTube is a fantastic watch.
-His insights highlight how elite judoka use biomechanical timing, not brute force, to dominate.
+His commentary reveals how elite judoka don't overpower—they outthink, out-time, and out-position.

 Final Thoughts